Polynomials - Long Multiplication

 this one has 3 terms

-We can multiply small polynomials using the method shown on Multiplying Polynomials
+We can multiply short polynomials using Multiplying Polynomials.

-But when the polynomials have 3 or more terms it is often easier (and less likely to have a mistake) when we use a method similar to Long Multiplication for Numbers (please read that page first).
+But when the polynomials have 3 or more terms it is easier and more reliable to use a method like Long Multiplication for Numbers (please read that page first).

 Choose one polynomial (the longest is a good choice) and then:

 - multiply it by the first term of the other polynomial, writing the result down

-- then multiply it by the second term of the other polynomial, writing the result under the matching terms from the first multiplication
+- then multiply it by the second term of the other polynomial, writing the result underneath the matching terms from the first multiplication

 - lastly, add up the columns.